 No!
-The R&D tax credit was created by the U.S. government to give funds back to companies who spend money innovating on new technology.
+The R&D tax credit was created by the U.S. government to give funds back to companies who spend money on technology-based innovation.

-Simply put, tax credits create money that goes back in your company’s pocket to fuel further innovation and growth.
+Simply put, the R&D tax credit creates money that goes back in your company’s pocket to fuel further innovation and growth.
 Estimate your R&D credit with our quick calculator.